g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 ## Overview

 The `UpperConfidenceBound.ts` module implements a UCB strategy for Multi Armed Bandit problems with Bernoulli and Gaussian reward models.
 The module follows a Vue.js architecture with Pinia stores and records UCB specific results in a dedicated array.
+For Gaussian rewards a fixed standard deviation `σ = 0.15` is used to scale the confidence bonus.

 ## Architecture